wkumari/draft-wkumari-dnsop-alt-tld/README.md

    alternative resolution namespaces that will not conflict with the regular DNS context.

-Kumari & Sullivan       Expires September 4, 2017               [Page 4]

-Internet-Draft               Reserve ALT TLD                  March 2017

 3.1.
 Choice of the ALT Name

    A number of names other than "ALT" were considered and discarded.
-In order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration for alternative name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.
+   While these are not DNS names, in order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration for alternative name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.

+Kumari & Sullivan         Expires April 9, 2018                 [Page 4]

+Internet-Draft               Reserve ALT TLD                October 2017

+   A short label was deemed desirable for a number of reasons,
+   including:

+   o  this is a switch to other resolution contexts, some which may have
+      long labels (for example derived from public keys).

+   o  some queries will undoubtedly leak into the DNS.
+As many of these
+      alternate resolution systems are specifically designed for privacy, limiting how far they leak is desirable.

+   o  as there are not protocol police, the label needs to be attractive
+      to implementors of alternate resolution contexts so that they are willing to use this.

 4. IANA Considerations